VeritasSoftware/MondialeVGL/README.md

 Then, it maps the Entities to the Models using **Automapper**.

-The Models are set up with xml attributes for serialization.
+The Models are set up with xml serialization attributes.

 Then, it serializes the model to xml using **XmlSerializer**.